 - Analyze and distinguish between primary and secondary sources as historical evidence.

 Class Organization & Time Expectations:

-This is a 18 week course, divided up into six 3 week modules, Each unit will open on Monday morning at the latest and close three Sundays later at 11:59pm.
+This is an 18 week course, which has been compressed into six weeks.
+It will be divided into six, one week modules.
 Modules may open a few days early, but that is not guaranteed.
 Students taking this class are expected to commit the same amount of time as a face to face 3 unit class.
-So, for this class, you should be spending at least 15-20 hours on each module.
+So, for this class, you should be spending at least 18 hours on each module.

 Please do not respond to my feedback to your assignments within the particular assignment page.
 I do not get notifications about these.
-Please email me or send me a message via Canvas.
+Please email me.

 Course Web Site

 Students will use the Canvas course web site for assignment instructions, finding source materials, submitting assignments, viewing classmates' work, sharing resources, and viewing grades.

 Eric Foner, Give Me Liberty!
 Volume 1, 5th edition.

 Frederick Douglass, Narrative of an American Slave, Bedford St. Martins